 The equation converted radiometer counts to antenna temperature, making use of the cold sky and warm load calibration counts.
 Terms in the equation included off-line-derived coefficients to account for losses in the component waveguides, horns, and switches, and in-orbit engineering temperatures measured by thermistors mounted on these components (Fu et al. 1988).

 Anomalous cold-sky calibration counts were recorded by the SMMR during a period each orbit when solar radiation entered the sky horns.
-This occured over a time interval of about one-sixth of each orbit, and resulted from the spacecraft's orientation relative to the sun as a function of orbit position.
+This occurred over a time interval of about one-sixth of each orbit, and resulted from the spacecraft's orientation relative to the sun as a function of orbit position.
 The anomalous data were corrected by replacing them with cold counts interpolated linearly between the weighted-average values immediately before and after the anomaly periods.
-(To reduce effects of noise and other occasional errors in calibration counts and component temperatures, these data were smoothed by computing them as weighted running-averages, and by using threshholds to exclude large error values.)
+(To reduce effects of noise and other occasional errors in calibration counts and component temperatures, these data were smoothed by computing them as weighted running-averages, and by using thresholds to exclude large error values.)

 (2) Adjustment for (a) calibration bias errors, (b) long-term calibration drifts, and (c) calibration drifts with respect to the sun-spacecraft (ecliptic) angle.